Allied health professionals

 We expect the type and frequency of allied health services an employee requires will reduce as they recover and adapt.

-Physiotherapy and Psychology services & Treatment plans
+Physiotherapy and psychology services and treatment plans

 Employees of an Australian Government agency or statutory authority